 Upon approval, we will then serve the necessary Statutory Commencement Notice upon the Local Authority Building Control Department in accordance with the Regulation 14 of the Building Regulation 1985 (amended 1994).

-Loft Masters and similar reputable companies will then obtain the following permits from your Local Authority prior to the works commencing.
+Again, most reputable companies will then obtain the following permits from your Local Authority prior to the works commencing.

 - Skips and material use and storage on the highway (Local Authority Highways Section)